Litigation Surge - Oregon | Labor & Employment | Law.com Rad...

-Employment cases surged in Oregon on Wednesday.
-At least eight federal employment suits were filed, seven of which accuse health care providers of unlawfully terminating nurses, technicians and other employees who refused to receive the COVID-19 vaccine on religious or medical grounds.
-Law.com Radar detected an identical surge of cases on Tuesday; defendants under fire include Legacy Health, PeaceHealth, Shriners Hospitals for Children and St. Charles Health System.
+Employment cases spiked in Oregon last week.
+At least 14 employment suits were filed in Oregon District Court, about triple the usual weekly average.
+Nearly all the cases accuse health care providers of unlawfully terminating nurses, technicians and other employees who refused to receive the COVID-19 vaccine on religious or medical grounds; defendants include Legacy Health, PeaceHealth, Shriners Hospitals for Children and St. Charles Health System.
 The suits are backed by Rugged Law.

 Health Care